Light

 Origin & habitat

-Cultivar of Apoballis acuminatissima
+Cultivar of Apoballis acuminatissima; species native to Sumatra

-These care values are practical reference points for indoor growing.
-Use them as a starting point, then adjust for your room, pot size, substrate, temperature and how quickly the plant dries.
+These care values are quick reference points for indoor growing.
+Use them as a guide, then adjust for pot size, substrate, temperature and how quickly the substrate dries.

-For more context, read the full product description or visit our Plant Care Guides.
+For more detail, read the full product description or visit our Plant Care Guides.